-- prepare your tax return electronically in a secure online environment

-- estimate items such as capital gains

-- work out your tax refund or tax debt.
+- prepare your tax return electronically in a secure online environment - calculate items such as your net capital gain - work out your tax refund or tax debt.

 Tax returns lodged using e-tax are usually processed in 14 days.

 For more information, visit our website at www.ato.gov.au